Cleanroom Air Filtration

 Once the room is completed, most specifications call for testing and certification.
 Some requirements state that the room should be tested annually.
 Testing is usually conducted by an independent testing agency using the ISO Standards, It is also imperative for the owner to purchase a cleanroom monitor in order to determine the daily status of the room.

 Cleanrooms require much consideration, equipment, and supplies.
-CleanPro, a division of Production Automation Corporation is dedicated to guiding customers through the design process, set-up, and supply maintenance of cleanroom areas.
+CleanPro®, a division of Production Automation Corporation is dedicated to guiding customers through the design process, set-up, and supply maintenance of cleanroom areas.
 To get started, send us a request for quote and we will work with you to identify and quote the exact type and class you require.
-CleanPro works with high quality and reputable manufacturers to get you the best materials for your project.
-CleanPro also carries the furniture and equipment needed to fill your cleanroom; from storage and gowning to laminar flow workbenches and seating.
+CleanPro works with reputable manufacturers to get you the best materials for your project.
+CleanPro also carries the furniture and equipment needed to outfit your cleanroom; from storage and gowning to laminar flow workbenches and seating.
 CleanPro can make your cleanroom functional and efficient.

 We have also created a Cleanroom Design Form to help you get started on identifying what type of cleanroom you require.